Who We Are

 If You See Something, Say Something Campaign

-The SIAC is part of the implemented Nationwide SAR Program, which trains law enforcement officers how to coordinate, develop, and implement a public awareness campaign called “If You See Something, Say Something.”
+The SIAC is part of the implemented Nationwide SAR Program, which trains law enforcement officers on how to coordinate, develop, and implement a public awareness campaign called “If You See Something, Say Something.”
 The purpose of the campaign is to inform and enlist the private sectors and general public about how to identify and report suspicious activity in their communities in an effort to mitigate threats of violence and terrorism.
 The SIAC has compiled behaviors and characteristics that are considered indicators of suspicious or pre-operational terrorist activities based on actions deemed outside of what a normal person would do in certain environments.
 This suspicious behavior is the trigger for a suspicious activity report.
-The SIAC urges the public to report suspicious activity to your local police department or to email@example.com.
+The SIAC urges the public to report suspicious activity to your local police department or to report suspicious activity here.
 If it is an urgent or life-threatening situation call 911.

 Get more information about our SARs program here.